 Like any other style of eating, make it work for you—within the rules of the system.

-HOW (AND WHEN) I USE 16/8: This style of fasting fits very well with my life, because I work from home.
+HOW (AND WHEN) I USE 16/8: This style of fasting fits very well with my life as I work from home.

 For me, it’s very easy to plan my meals and workouts around one another, and making last minute changes isn’t a problem.

 Most days of the week—usually Wednesday through Saturday—I do some form of 16/8.
 I like to workout anywhere between 12 and 2pm, so I just judge my last meal the night before based on when I’m going to train the next day.
 Sometimes I’ll wind up with an 18 hour fast instead of 16, but, again, this is really no big deal.